ntjohn3551/Nathan-Johnson-s-Projects/Weather APIs/Graphs/README.md

-# If Graph title and axis labels are not visible, you need to disable dark mode!!
+# If graph title and axis labels are not visible, you need to disable dark mode!!